dan-schel/train-disruptions/docs/database/writing-database-migrations.md

 }
 ```

-A migration only really consists of two things, an ID and a run function.
+A migration only really consists of two things, an ID and a `run()` function.

 In the example above, `2025-03-07-rename-color-on-crayon` is the migration's ID.
 This can be whatever you like, so long as it's unique.
 Migration IDs are prefixed with the current date to help with that.

-As you can guess, `run()` function is to actually perform the migration.
+As you can guess, the `run()` function is to actually perform the migration.
 The `migrator` argument is your interface with the database.
 It's a bit different to the regular database functions to enable you to parse the data "raw" (given that you're probably migrating between two different schemas).
-You can see what's available by looking [here](../../server/database/lib/general/migration.ts).
+You can see what else `Migrator` can do by looking [here](../../server/database/lib/general/migration.ts).
 If you don't need/want to deal with raw data, you can use `migrator.withModel()` to access the regular database functions (e.g. `create`, `update`, etc.).

 Finally, in order to have your migration run, append it to [this list](../../server/database/migrations/migrations.ts):